seve-andre/seve-andre/README.md

 - 🌱 I’m currently learning Tensorflow and OpenCV

-- ⚡ Fun fact: I don't use Vim.
-I'm not crazy
+- ⚡ Fun fact: I use spaces over tabs

 ## Get in touch with me
 <div>